lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-2.rst

 Step 3.
 Visualize the object's 2d sky motion
 ============================================

 3.1.
-At upper left, click "RSP TAP Search" to return to the main search page, and then "Edit ADQL".
+Click on "DP0.3 Catalogs" tab at the top to return to the main search page, and then "Edit ADQL".
 Submit the following query, using the same ``ssObjectId`` as above (or one of your choosing).
 This query returns the right ascension (``ra``), declination (``dec``), and modified julian date (``midPointMjdTai``) of every observation.